 Within this REF cycle, Kandida has published on the ‘museumification’ of the Scottish Soldier (Daniova Purnell 2019), grief, value, and (in)visibility in the case of American soldiers killed and wounded in the Global War on Terror (Purnell 2018), the performance of war on public (Purnell and Danilova 2018), the Guantanamo Bay hunger strikes (Purnell, 2015), and has a monograph ‘Rethinking the Body in Global Politics: Bodies, Body Politics, Bodies Politic‘ forthcoming (2020) in Routledge’s prestigious Interventions series.

-Having worked collaboratively with PI Dr Natasha Danilova on the Carnegie funded ‘War Commemoration, Military Culture, and Identity Politics in Scotland’ project between 2016 and 2018, Kandida’s current solo-research project investigates Bringing Bodies Back: Repatriation, War Performance, and the Global War on Terror and was invited to the British Academy Post-Doctoral Fellowship award’s second stage this year (2019).
+Having worked collaboratively with Drs Natasha Danilova and Emma Dolan (University of Aberdeen) on the Carnegie funded ‘War Commemoration, Military Culture, and Identity Politics in Scotland’ project since 2016, Kandida also has a co-authored book (‘Land of the Brave: Military Culture and Identity Politics in Scotland’) under review with Edinburgh University Press (Advances in Critical Military Studies series) while Kandida’s current solo-research – Bringing Bodies Back: Repatriation, War Performance, and the Global War on Terror – is ongoing and was invited to the British Academy Post-Doctoral Fellowship award’s second stage in 2019.